tharittk/LLVM-Code-Generation/README.md

 ## Errata

+* Page 6: Under the heading _Identifying the right version of the tools_, in step 1 the hyperlink on the URL [https://releases.llvm.org/] in the digital formats redirects to [https://www.python.org/downloads/].
+Please copy and paste the link [https://releases.llvm.org/] in the browser to navigate to the correct webpage.
 * Page 11: In the command `$ git clone https://github.com/llvm/llvm/project.git`, the URL should be `https://github.com/llvm/llvm-project.git`.
 Therefore, the first line becomes `$ git clone https://github.com/llvm/llvm-project.git`.
 * Page 71: In the descriptipn below _Figure 3.4_, the sentence "Because of that, inserting a store in A and **reloading in B** means that the whole dotted region needs to play nicely with this memory location." should be "Because of that, inserting a store in A and **reloading in C** means that the whole dotted region needs to play nicely with this memory location."
 * Page 455: In _Table 17.1_, under the **Original code** column on the left side, the line `%vec1 = insertelement <2 x i32> %vec, i32 %a, i32 1` should be `%vec1 = insertelement <2 x i32> %vec, i32 %b, i32 1` (i.e. **%a** should be **%b**).